dberg258/Google-Photos-On-AWS/README.md

 A simple version of google photos built using AWS.
-You can upload photos and search for them using objects that are in the images.
+You can upload photos and search for them by searching for common objects present in the images (i.e. dog).

 ## AWS Components:
 -	Lambda